bilke/Craft-Docs/source/templating/examples/feeds/rss.rst

 RSS 2.0 Feed
 ============

 The following template can be used to provide a RSS 2.0 feed on your site.
-It assumes that you have one :doc:`Global Block </overview/globals>` set up: ‘siteDescription’.
+It assumes that you have a :doc:`global set </overview/globals>` called “globals” with a field called “siteDescription” selected in its field layout.

+.. container:: tip

-**Tip:** If you save this in a template that ends with a ‘.rss’ file extension, Blocks will even serve it with an ``application/rss+xml`` MIME type.
+   **Tip:** If you save this in a template that ends with a ‘.rss’ file extension, Craft will even serve it with an ``application/rss+xml`` MIME type.

 .. code-block:: html